v0id-user/Postgres-Reactive-SSE-Example/README.md

 - **Modern Stack**: FastAPI for async operations, PostgreSQL for reliable data storage
 - **Efficient Communication**: Server-Sent Events for lightweight real-time updates

+## ⚠️ Heads up!

+This example project got a pretty big refactor with a lot of help from AI.
+I've broke everything up into smaller, modular pieces to make things easier to manage and read.
+The core functionality is still the same.
+So If something does not work, just check out the first commit to see how it was before or hit me up if you need help!

 ## Try It Yourself

 1. **Prerequisites**: